 With a plan in place, you can face whatever event lands on your doorstep, whether it’s weather-related, a man-made occurrence, geopolitical risk, company-created situation, or something else potentially just as stressful.

 Without it, your entire operation could be affected for hours, days, or even weeks!
 Factor in the potential for millions in lost revenue and you realize that having a business plan is an absolute necessity.

-These six tips can help you develop a plan to ensure you’re protected.
+These five tips can help you develop a plan to ensure you’re protected.

 1. Assess Risks to Your Business Continuity